deginner/swagxample/README.md

 `python swagxample/server.py`

-Start the server using gunicorn, as suitable for a production environment.
+Start `supervisord` to manage the gunicorn process.
+This is suitable for a production environment.

-`make run`
+`supervisord`

 ## Automated Swagger Updates